 Customizing identity files

 You can edit identity files directly in your agent’s workspace to tune behavior.
+Common customizations include:- Changing the agent’s tone in

-SOUL.md to be more formal, more casual, or domain-specific
+SOUL.mdto be more formal, more casual, or domain-specific - Narrowing the scope in

-PURPOSE.md to focus the agent on a specific market or competitor set
+PURPOSE.mdto focus the agent on a specific market or competitor set - Updating your details in

-USER.md if your role or priorities change
+USER.mdif your role or priorities change